-Calculating your offset limit
+Calculate your offset limit

 If you are claiming a foreign income tax offset of more than \$1,000, you will first need to work out your foreign income tax offset limit.
-See Example 16.
+See Example 16: Foreign income tax offset limit.
 The offset limit is based on a comparison between your tax liability and the tax liability you would have if certain foreign-taxed and foreign-sourced income and related deductions were disregarded.